-N. OTHER ANALYSIS
+N. ADDITIONAL ANALYSIS

-Other analyses as requested by the Town of Queen Creek may be required due to the type and location of the proposed development, such as weaving analyses, parking analyses, on-site circulation and queuing, pick-up and drop-offs, and the number of accesses among others.
+Additional analyses shall be requested by the Town of Queen Creek due to the type and location of the proposed development, such as weaving analyses, parking analyses, on-site circulation and queuing, pick-up and drop-offs, and the number of accesses among others.